mp3il/bluesnap-ios/README.md

 ## Main functionality - BlueSnapSDK class
 The class BlueSnapSDK holds main the functions that you'll utilize.
 In this section, we'll go through each function contained in this class.

+### KountInit
+Function that initializes the fraud prevention capabilities of the SDK and collects data about the user's device for fraud profiling.

+Signature

+    open class func KountInit(kountMid: NSNumber? , customFraudSessionId : String?)

+Parameters:
+* `kountMid`: If you have the Enterprise fraud prevention service level, pass your Kount MID here; otherwise pass `nil`.

+* `customFraudSessionId`: Identifier for the fraud session.
+You can generate one yourself or pass `nil` and have the SDK generate one for you.
+See the [Developer Docs](https://developers.bluesnap.com/docs/fraud-prevention#section-device-data-checks) for more info.

 ### setApplePayMerchantIdentifier
 If you are using the Standard Checkout Flow and would like to accept Apple Pay payments, then calling this function with your Apple Pay Merchant ID initializes it in the SDK.
 Please note that this function should be called prior to calling `BlueSnapSDK.showCheckoutScreen`.